cea-hpc/wi4mpi/doc/source/developer_guide.rst

 side from the runtime side.
 To do that, any MPI object from the application side are prefixed by A\_ and those from the application are prefixed by R\_.
-To perform a translation, all original MPI call from the application is intercepted by WI4MPI and remplaced by the same call prefixed by A\_.
+To perform a translation, all original MPI call from the application is intercepted by WI4MPI and replaced by the same call prefixed by A\_.
 For example, with an OpenMPI ---> IntelMPI conversion.

 .. code-block::